 Income Protection Insurance is there for when you can’t work because of an accident or illness, and usually offers a monthly lump sum and covers a wide range of illnesses and conditions.

 Critical Illness Cover comes into play when serious illness means lifelong impairment which may make work completely impossible or much less possible than before.
 Critical insurance usually provides you with a lump sum of money if you’re diagnosed with certain illnesses or disabilities (often heart attack or stroke, loss of arms or legs, some types of cancer, organ transplants, and diseases like Multiple Sclerosis, Alzheimers, or Parkinsons).

 It’s there for when you’re extremely ill (even if you recover fully or partially in time) or totally disabled.
-It may not provide cover for some diseases and may not cover you for illnesses which either you or a member of your family has had before.
+It may not provide cover for some diseases or cover you for illnesses which either you or a member of your family has had before.
 The cost of the insurance is quite high and is not refundable if you don’t ever need to use it.

 You may not if: